 Students and employees are encouraged to report symptoms and positive cases to their building nurse or the coordinated school health office, similar to reporting for other communicable diseases. - Per the newly enacted law, the Tennessee Commissioner of Health has the sole authority to determine quarantine guidelines.
 For Washington County, the Northeast Regional Health Department will be responsible for all contract tracing associated with COVID-19 cases, including any communication to any citizen of exposure to a positive COVID-19 case.
-Washington County Schools will continue to isolate positive cases per the Tennessee Department of Health guidelines. - Washington County Schools will continue to follow all allowable measures to prevent the spread of any communicable disease which may endanger the health of either an individual or others in the regular school setting.
-If/when an individual student or employee has a communicable disease that may endanger the health of either himself/herself or other individuals in a school setting, the individual will be excluded from the school until the individual is fever-free for 24 hours without the use of fever-reducing medication and symptom improvement. - Will consult with the Washington County and Regional Health Department on a regular basis regarding health and safety decisions regarding our students/faculty/staff. - District will participate in regular meetings with the Washington County and Regional Health Department regarding COVID-19 and impact to the district.
+Washington County Schools will continue to follow all allowable measures to prevent the spread of any communicable disease which may endanger the health of either an individual or others in the regular school setting.
+If/when an individual student or employee has a communicable disease that may endanger the health of either him/her or other individuals in a school setting; the individual will be excluded from the school until the individual is fever-free for 24 hours without the use of fever-reducing medication and symptom improvement. - Will consult with the Washington County and Regional Health Department on a regular basis regarding health and safety decisions regarding our students/faculty/staff. - District will participate in regular meetings with the Washington County and Regional Health Department regarding COVID-19 and impact to the district.